-Brand management is the umbrella term that describes all the facets of design, placement, marketing, advertising, and distribution that foster identifying and developing brand personality.
+Brand management is an umbrella term that describes all the facets of design, placement, marketing, advertising, and distribution that foster identifying and developing a brand personality.

-Modern brand management was first developed at Procter & Gamble (P&G) in the Post-World War II years.
+Modern brand management was first developed at Procter & Gamble in the post-World War II years.
 Many of the same techniques used by P&G are still in place today.
-The idea that a dedicated team of marketers focuses on one particular brand, and that one brand manager drives all the key activities that support that brand, is the central idea of brand management, as it was first conceived.
+The idea that a dedicated team of marketers focuses on a particular brand and that one brand manager drives all the key activities that support that brand is the central idea of brand management, as it was first conceived.

 A Complete Management Approach

 Brand indentity—in the form of logo design, colors, shapes, and lettering—all are intended to get consumer attention and to convey a brand's personality.
 Naturally, associating a brand with celebrities can influence customer affinity for a brand.

 Types of Brands